bignaux/tomtom-nix/README.md

 # Build and dump the sdImage

 ```
-$ nix-build sheevaplug-system.nix -A config.system.build.sdImage -o sdImage
+$ nix-build tomtom-system.nix -A config.system.build.sdImage -o sdImage
 $ bzcat sdImage/sd-image/*.bz2 > /dev/$sdcard
 ```

-The contents `sd-image-sheevaplug.nix` are almost identical to upstream `sd-image-aarch64.nix` and `sd-image-armv7l-multiplatform.nix`, the main differences are
+The contents `sd-image-tomtom.nix` are almost identical to upstream `sd-image-aarch64.nix` and `sd-image-armv7l-multiplatform.nix`, the main differences are
  - no raspberry pi support